iTwin/changed-elements-react/packages/changed-elements-react/README.md

       />
     ```

-6. `<PropertyComparisonTable />` React component lists properties of a selected element and displays how they changed between two versions.
+6. The `<PropertyComparisonTable />` React component lists properties of a selected element and displays how they changed between two versions.

     ```ts
     import { PropertyComparisonTable } from "@itwin/changed-elements-react";